-- Collect a Burden of Proof: Any collected records you provide that prove the legitimacy of your sale will weigh heavily in your favour.
+Third, collect a Burden of Proof: Any collected records you provide that prove the legitimacy of your sale will weigh heavily in your favour.
 New software integrations and point-of-sale systems collect data such as IP addresses and delivery notifications that help you win your case with a credit-card association.

-- Create a Reason Code Template: Chargeback reason codes classify each disputed claim to make the review process easy for all involved.
+Fourth, create a Reason Code Template: Chargeback reason codes classify each disputed claim to make the review process easy for all involved.
 Examples include “No Valid Authorization”, “No Receipt Signatures”, or “ EMV Counterfeit”.
 Creating paperwork according to reason codes allows you to send the right information to fight your claim (e.g. if the reason for the dispute is a missed delivery, send tracking codes).

-- Submit Chargeback Evidence: Once you submit your evidence to either the issuing bank or credit card, the rest of the ruling process is out of your control.
+Finally, submit Chargeback Evidence: Once you submit your evidence to either the issuing bank or credit card, the rest of the ruling process is out of your control.
 You can pursue arbitration if the review process is deemed unfair, and you can elevate large chargeback fraud into the courts of your jurisdiction for more aggressive dispute resolution.

 Do Customers Always Win Chargeback Fraud Claims?

-Chargebacks do cost your time, effort, and expense, but the process is designed as a fair system — you have a good chance of winning a fraud claim if you collect and present a wealth of pertinent information.
+Fighting chargebacks do cost your time, effort, and expense, but the process is designed as a fair system — you have a good chance of winning a fraud claim if you collect and present a wealth of pertinent information.
 Compelling and direct evidence that demonstrates a faulty claim has a high probability of winning a dispute.
 Maintain all deadlines, and take advantage of any software applications that can collect the needed data, helping to lower your costs while offering comprehensive customer reports for evidence.